 |Regular Decision||January 15|

 Applications must be submitted through the Common Application.

 Supporting documents may be submitted after the deadline to complete a student's application.
-However, an application cannot be reviewed until all documents have been received by the admissions office.
+However, an application cannot be reviewed until all documents have been received by the Office of Admissions.

 Applications received after the January 15 Regular Decision deadline will be considered on a space-available basis.

 - The Common Application, including the personal essay and University of Redlands member questions

 - $50 application fee